Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 13.33.45 UTC
+- WIB: Kamis, 26 September 2024 14.23.28 UTC
-- WITA: Kamis, 26 September 2024 14.33.45 UTC
+- WITA: Kamis, 26 September 2024 15.23.28 UTC
-- WIT: Kamis, 26 September 2024 15.33.45 UTC
+- WIT: Kamis, 26 September 2024 16.23.28 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success